DiscountingCashFlows/readthedocs/docs/source/functions.rst

 .. code-block:: javascript

    // Adds the full history of eps from the income statements fillHistoricUsingReport(income, 'eps');

    // Adds the revenues, formatted to millions, of the last 10 years of income statements fillHistoricUsingReport(income.slice(0,10), 'revenue', 'M');

+   renderChart('Example chart');

 ``fillHistoricUsingList()`` function:
 ***************************************